bampli/doc/docs/content/posts/p&q-factory.md

 ## How much profit does the P&Q Factory?

 What is the maximum Net Profit that P&Q Factory can earn per week?
 Think about the time each stage has for producing P and Q.

+This exercise, created by Eli Goldratt, was first published in the book "The Haystack Syndrome".
+The book below, and this project, both work on the solution.

 {{< hint info >}}
 **This project is published in [Business Amplifier](https://www.amazon.com/Business-Amplifier-M-Sc-Motta-Lopes/dp/B083XGK14Q), also [e-book](https://www.amazon.com/Business-Amplifier-Jose-Motta-Lopes-ebook-dp-B086L6V6QY/dp/B086L6V6QY/) and [Amplificador de Negócios](https://www.amazon.com/M-Sc-Jose-Motta-Lopes/dp/8592301009).**